 LATEST NEWS ON GAS LEAKS ACTIONS:

-On Dec, 14th, The Boston City Council voted 12 to 1 to pass the Boston Gas Leak Ordinance sponsored by Councilor Matt O’Malley.
-The ordinance is a commonsense solution that will improve coordination of infrastructure repair with the utility companies and thereby speed up the repair and replacement of leaky pipes.
+In December, Mayor Marty Walsh signed the Boston Gas Leak Ordinance sponsored by City Councilor Matt O’Malley.
+The ordinance is a common sense solution to improve coordination with gas companies, speeding up the repair and replacement of leaky pipes.
 Click HERE for a summary of the Boston Gas Leak Ordinance.

 WHAT IS THE SUPER EMITTER PILOT STUDY?

-Dr. Hendrick and Dr. Phillips of Boston University recently published work showing that not only are the leaks in gas pipelines under our streets not all the same size but actually, just 7% of the leaks are leaking 50% of the total methane leaked!
-This means that despite our aging gas infrastructure, we have an opportunity to very quickly cut our leaked methane emissions from pipelines in half by targeting those largest leaks.
-BUT, we need to determine the best method for identifying those largest leaks - that is the question this study is asking.
+Dr. Hendrick and Dr. Phillips of Boston University recently published work showing that not only are the leaks in gas pipelines under our streets not all the same size, but just 7% are gushing 50% of the total methane that’s leaking!
+We can quickly cut in half our methane emissions from the pipes under our streets by targeting those largest leaks.

 - WHAT IS INVOLVED?
-BU Scientists and HEET will study multiple techniques and technologies to identify a group of leaks that we are hypothesizing are our largest leaks.
-Then the gas companies will be prioritizing those leaks for repair and excavating them so the scientists can measure volume coming off the exposed pipe.
-This will allow us to confirm whether the leaks are actually large volume than expected — and also which identification technique was most efficient at finding the biggest ones!
+Researchers will study multiple ways to identify leaks that we think are the largest.
+Gas companies will prioritize those leaks for repair and excavate them so the scientists can measure the volume of emissions.
+This will allow us to confirm whether the leaks are actually big ones and which method is most efficient at finding the biggest.

-So, stay tuned as we move forward together to cut Cambridge’s gas pipeline methane emissions in half by the end of 2017!!!
+Stay tuned as we move forward together to cut methane emissions in half!

 WHAT CAN YOU DO?